San Diego: Site Of California’s First Wine

 From Vesper Vineyards we sampled the 2013 Carignan McCormick Ranch (SRP $25).
 Vesper focuses on single vineyard wines and we enjoyed this at the house of friends with a grilled chicken dinner.
 It has medium body, great acidity and an explosion of raspberry flavor.

-Our final wine was the Koi Zen Cellars 2016 Paso Syrah ($33 SRP).
+Koi Zen Cellars 2016 Paso Syrah ($33 SRP).
 Koi Zen is a small lot producer and sources grapes from top vineyards.
 The Syrah grapes come from Paso Robles and it offers nice structure, bold tannins and brambly fruit.

 We were impressed with the quality of San Diego wines.
 The wines are mostly small production using interesting grape varieties crafted by passionate winemakers.
 There’s a lot to like about San Diego wine country and now’s the perfect time for a wine tasting trip, before the masses discover it.
 Sip San Diego, you’ll enjoy.